-The photo above is of our house, which has on-street parking only.
-That truck, however, belongs to our neighbor a couple of houses down, who parked it directly in front of our house in protest of our new landscape lighting because he “doesn’t want [his] house lit up” although our lighting is no brighter than the streetlight also in front of our house.
+Our house has on-street parking only, and we have a truck parked right in front of our home.
+That truck, however, belongs to our neighbor a couple of houses down, who parked it directly in front of our house in protest of our new landscape lighting because he “doesn’t want his house lit up” although our lighting is no brighter than the streetlight also in front of our house.

 So what do you do when your neighbors turn on you?
 How do you quell a brewing feud before it explodes into something of Hatfield vs. McCoy proportions?
-Here’s some steps we’ve taken to try and remedy our brewing domestic dispute.
+Here are some steps we’ve taken to try and remedy our brewing domestic dispute.

 Be The Adult